meker12/commerce-channels.en/help/amazon-sales-channel/creating-attributes.md

 # Create and edit attributes

 Create or update [!DNL Commerce] attributes as you sell through Amazon and update your stores.
 Review the current Amazon attributes and linked [!DNL Commerce] attributes through the [_Attributes_ view](./attributes-view.md) of the [!DNL Amazon Sales Channel] home page.
 The _Action_ column shows the available actions for the attribute.
 You can either create and map a new [!DNL Commerce] attribute for an unlinked Amazon attribute, or you can edit an existing [!DNL Commerce] attribute and its mapping to an Amazon attribute.
-Both actions are described below.

 As you create and update attributes, you may want to verify the attribute values for [!DNL Commerce] and Amazon products.
 These values may differ if you do not sync and import values from Amazon.
 To review Amazon values for these attributes, see [Reviewing Amazon Attribute Mapping](./amazon-matching-attributes-values.md).
 If you want to change those values, you can [edit or create a mapping](./amazon-manually-update-incomplete-listing.md) between Amazon and [!DNL Commerce].